 Problem Solving interview questions

-- Describe a situation in which you analysed complex data and solved a difficult technical problem.
+- Describe a situation in which you analyzed complex data and solved a difficult technical problem.

 - Describe a technical or personal problem you solved in your last job.